 - traditional written materials, such as books and manuals

 - television and radio broadcasts

 - online information

 - email support

-You might be able to communicate with other learners by email or website discussion groups.
+Your tutor can support you by phone, email, online or post.
+You might be able to talk to other learners by email or website discussion groups.
 This helps you learn from the rest of the group and comment on each other's work.
-There is usually a good range of support available to help you organise your time and manage your learning.

 To get a feel of what e-learning is like, try taking a free taster course online.
 If you don't have internet access at home, you can get free access at libraries.
 Staff will also be able to help you.

 The Open University (OU) is the largest university in Europe.
 Open University courses generally have no entry requirements, and no upper age limit.
 Courses range from short courses for people who have never studied before to specialist courses aimed at postgraduates.

 If you haven't studied for some time or are interested in a new subject, short courses and a special programme called the 'Openings Programme' can help you discover if OU study is right for you.
 OU qualifications mark academic success but also show that you have commitment, ambition and self discipline.